The War of the Simpsons: Reception

 In its original broadcast, "The War of the Simpsons" finished fortieth in the ratings for the week of April 29 to May 5, 1991, with a Nielsen rating of 11.6, equivalent to approximately 10.8 million viewing households.
 It was the second highest-rated show on Fox that week, following Married... with Children.

 Since airing, the episode has received mostly positive reviews from television critics.
 The Orlando Sentinel's Gregory Hardy named it the twelfth best episode of the show with a sports theme (sport fishing).
-The authors of the book I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide, Warren Martyn and Adrian Wood, thought the Homer vs. Marge plot was "good on its own", but it was also "Grampa's big moment.
+The authors of the book I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide, Gary Russell and Gareth Roberts, thought the Homer vs. Marge plot was "good on its own", but it was also "Grampa's big moment.
 His final revelation to Bart and Lisa is inspired."
 DVD Movie Guide's Colin Jacobson said the main concern with the episode "stemmed from its start.
 The scenes at the party were so terrific that the episode could have tanked after that.
 Happily, it didn't, as the show provided a consistently high level of entertainment.
 Between Homer's excesses at marriage camp and the kids' antics while Grampa watches them, the program packed in a ton of great gags."

 In a review of the second season, Bryce Wilson of Cinema Blend said "The War of the Simpsons" felt "a bit flat", but "even in [its] lowest points, humor is easy to find".
 Jeremy Kleinman of DVD Talk said it was "another great episode, featuring first, a new level of Homer's debauchery after drinking way too much at a party the Simpsons host, Reverend Lovejoy's marital retreat, and an epic battle with a legendary fish named General Sherman.
 Each of these portions of the episode are filled with laughs, perhaps the funniest being Homer's distorted high-society recollection of the previous night's events in which he is hailed as charming and a jolly good fellow."